What is anesthesia?

 The 3 types of regional anesthesia are:

 - Epidural: Medicine goes into your body through a small tube in your back.
-The tube is attached to a pump that gives you the amount of medicine you need.
+The tube is often attached to a pump that gives you the amount of medicine you need.
 The tube is taken out after the medicine is no longer needed to control pain.

 - Nerve block: Medicine is injected near nerves to control pain during the procedure.
 Sometimes a small tube is placed near the nerve.
 The tube is attached to a pump that gives you the amount of medicine you need.
 The nerve block will stop or lower your pain for a few hours after the procedure.